BrownCow371/BrownCow371.github.io/_posts/2019-01-02-technical_interview_-_terms_to_know.markdown

 ---

 I recently completed my mock technical interview and was faced with answering rapid fire questions about common programming/JavaScript terms and discovered that I prattle when giving descriptions (which takes away time from the code challenges where one would want more time to work with).
 Part of the feedback from my interview was to come up with concise (quick) definitions/descriptions for commonly asked about terms.
-As practice, and for posterity, I’ve put together a list of definitions (with resource links) here:
+As practice, and for posterity, I’ve put together a list of definitions (with resource links) here.
+This is a growing list that I'll continue to add to as I encounter other terms during interviews.

 ## CSS
 ***Sprites*** – combination of multiple images into a single image file to help with performance (several images loaded with a single HTTP request).